 That said, winter jogging takes a lot of prep work and an appropriate attitude.
 And, while I can’t help you out with the latter (yeah, that one’s on you), I’ll do my best to walk you through the how, why, and where.

 Any workout takes preparation.
 Jogging in the cold, snowy streets of London, crank it up to eleven.

 That said, there isn’t a challenge that can’t be overcome by the combined forces of your mind, spirit, and fitting sports gear.

 Now that you are all geared up, pumping, and ready for action, there is but one thing that’s keeping you away from admiring the gorgeous, snow-filled views of the Smoke – warmup.

 The warmup itself is nothing special.
-Do a stretch or two, flex for like 5 minutes or so.
+Do a stretch or two, and flex for about 5 minutes or so.
 You know, the usual stuff.
-What is important though, is the fact that you have to do it inside.
-This way, when you’ll eventually get out into the cold, your muscles – still pumped with hot blood – won’t feel a thing.
+What is important, though, is the fact that you have to do it inside.
+This way, when you eventually get out into the cold, your muscles – still pumped with hot blood – won’t feel a thing.

 Now we’ve gotten ourselves to the best part – the best jogging routes the Smoke has to offer.
-Brace yourself, because you are in for dozens of stunning sights, a whole load of Instagramable hot spots, and a series of intense workout sessions that will get dat bod ready for summer in no time.
+Brace yourself because you are in for dozens of stunning sights, a whole load of Instagramable hot spots, and a series of intense workout sessions that will get that body ready for summer in no time.

 Whether you are training for a marathon or getting in a few miles for your workout, London has many routes that take you past famous sights and landmarks.
 As the country returns to normalcy after the COVID-19 pandemic, many people take exercise more seriously as a preventive measure.
 Here are the best places to run in London.